Neurodiversity Celebration Week – Celebrating Different Minds

 A neurodiverse employee may need support, and possibly counselling, to come to terms with a diagnosis, especially if diagnosed later in their working life.
 Building a strong culture of psychological safety will help to empower your people to approach their colleagues and/or HR personnel to discuss any recent diagnosis and any accommodations that they may need.

 Role models here are important.
 Encourage neurodiverse members of your workforce, especially if more senior, to share their experiences where comfortable doing so and the methods they may have used to enhance their experience of the workplace.
 Mentorship or ‘buddy’ systems between junior and more senior neurodiverse employees may be an effective way of facilitating this.
-Mentoring may also be a useful tool for educating the neurotypical workforce, especially leaders, on the perspectives of neurodiverse employees.
+Mentoring may also be a useful tool for educating the neurotypical workforce, especially leaders, on the perspectives and personal development needs of neurodiverse employees.

 - Community and networks – regardless of whether an employee is undergoing a diagnosis, was recently diagnosed, or was diagnosed at a young age, providing them with a community where they can speak to people who have had similar experiences is crucial.
 Employee networks can be hugely beneficial for minority groups, as they enable employees to share stories, organise and attend group events, and normalise their differences within the workplace.
 Leaders should ensure that they show support for such networks and that they are well-resourced.